 The second island in your trip would be Koh Gai or chicken island.
 Don’t be fooled, there are no chickens here – to see or to eat.
 The name stuck because the island looks like a chicken head, like what happens to most tourist places.
 You will not be able to land on this island since the beach where you can walk on does not have easy access to boats.
 Instead, you can do something better, snorkelling!

 There comes the end to the four-island trip.
-It here where they drop you to the Ao Nang beach again and bid adieu.
+It is here where they drop you at the Ao Nang beach again and bid adieu.
 You can also take a 5-island or a 7-island tour package.
 They will just keep on adding islands to it.

 DAY 3 – PHI PHI ISLANDS – MAYA BAY

 This is the best part of my journey.
 Phi Phi islands!
 Phi Phi islands are the best on the Thai coast.
 You can stay there for a long time if you can.
 But many opt to take a day trip from Krabi and that’s also great.
 You need to book a tour package from a local travel agent for Phi Phi islands and Maya Bay.
 Maya Bay was closed recently for the preservation of local biodiversity, so check on this.
 A full package will cost you around 1200-1500 Baht.

 You will have to start early morning to land at Phi Phi islands by late morning.
 Phi Phi is one of the smallest islands in the region.
 You can cover the whole of it on foot.
 The island is gorgeous at night.
 Fairy lights illuminate the whole island and there are fire shows at the beach clubs with dancing.